World-volume Effective Theories of Locally Non-geometric Branes: Conclusion and discussions

 \subsection{Acknowledgments}

+The work of K.S. is supported by Grant-in-Aid for JSPS Research Fellow, JSPS KAKENHI Grant Number \texttt{JP20J13957}.
 The work of S.S. is supported in part by Grant-in-Aid for Scientific Research (C), JSPS KAKENHI Grant Number \texttt{JP20K03952}.
-The work of K.S. is supported by Grant-in-Aid for JSPS Research Fellow, JSPS KAKENHI Grant Number \texttt{JP20J13957}.

 \begin{appendix}